 During my time as the CRM Supervisor I was reporting to Elya as the VP of Customer Care at Softcom.
 She has revised and restructured our Customer Support workflow and uplifted the entire department.
 Upon her arrival to Softcom Inc. one of the first changes to the Customer Support team was to focus on the Customer Relations Management department.
 With her leadership, we have created the tools needed to locate customer trends and churn.

 Her leadership skills have influenced and inspired the CS team, she has implemented many policies and procedures that provided us the direction needed to sustain and grow the department.
 Each interaction and project completed with Elya was a learning experience on both a professional and personal level.
 She has been a pleasure to report to and the work ethics are one to be looked up to.
 I'm confident that the sky is the limit for what she capable of achieving for any company that is lucky enough to have her as an asset to their team.

 Global Customer Experience Manager

-Most companies have good intentions when it comes to employee development and customer support transformation, but it is both complex and challenging to get it right.
-Through the introduction of six competencies we provide practical and powerful solutions to enable you to turn good intentions into positive actions – that drives results.
+Most companies have good intentions when it comes to employee development and service transformation, but it is both complex and challenging to get it right.
+Through the introduction of core competencies and realignment of the service organization, we provide practical and powerful solutions to enable you to turn good intentions into positive actions – that drives results.
 You will have unprecedented outcomes and strengthened capabilities in areas such as: